 - You may receive a fluoride treatment if your dentist recommends it.
 Fluoride is used to strengthen your tooth enamel.
 Fluoride can come as a foam or varnish.
 Your dentist may ask you not to eat or drink within 30 minutes of the treatment.

 You can expect this routine at each of our dental appointments.
 Dentists appointments can cause a lot of anxiety for some people.
 Knowing the process and understanding why things are done can help alleviate some of this stress.

 The Connection Between Your Teeth and Your Overall Health

 The connection between your teeth and the rest of your body starts with the bacteria in your mouth.
 The bacteria found naturally in your mouth are harmless.
 However, there are harmful bacteria in plaque and tartar.
 As plaque continues to build up on your teeth, you invite more bacteria into your mouth.
 Without regular oral care, these bacteria can cause tooth decay, gum disease, and other infections.

-You can prevent larger health problems by taking care of your teeth with daily brushing and flossing.
+Taking care of your teeth with daily brushing and flossing is the best possible way to care for your oral health.
 Regular trips to the dentist further protect your enamel from plaque buildup.
-Our friendly staff at Ukena Kufahl Family Dental will help keep your smile healthy through regular visits to our Springfield, MO family dentistry office.
+Our friendly staff at Ukena Kufahl Brandes Family Dental will provide you with strategies to help keep your smile healthy and maintain your long-term oral health through regular visits to our Springfield, MO family dentistry office.

 Call us to schedule an exam today.